Resignation by the entire military hierarchy that left her literally defenseless precipitated the early collapse of the Arroyo presidency.

 Sen. Gringo Honasan, one of the 23 senator-judges who voted down the opening of the second envelope on the Velarde bank account, called for reconciliation among the people.

-Honasan, a key figure in the EDSA Revolt of 1986 then led a series of coup attempts against Mrs. Aquino, said he was "on the side of peace and the people."
+Honasan, a key figure in the EDSA Revolt of 1986, then led a series of coup attempts against Mrs. Aquino, saying he was "on the side of peace and the people."

 He also urged Mrs. Arroyo to step down to avoid bloodshed.
 "If need be to avert further bloodshed and chaos, I am calling on Her Excellency, President Gloria Macapagal-Arroyo to make the supreme sacrifice of making the first move towards the realization of this goal," Honasan said in a statement.

-At the same time, Honasan warned that he will lead the 15,000-strong RAM and the 400,000 members of Guardians to resist any group that would try to grab power by force.
+At the same time, Honasan warned that he would lead the 15,000-strong RAM and the 400,000 members of Guardians to resist any group that would try to grab power by force.

 He offered to mediate between the President and the military officials who defected to forge a peaceful solution to the crisis.